 Ultimately, the point is this.

 Nutrition is a science, but applied nutrition is far more than that.
 Applied nutrition requires at least some understanding (either from reviewing literature from other disciplines, or from personal experience), of the many other drivers that lie behind successes and failures relating to nutritional interventions There is SO much more to nutrition than knowing how many calories to eat and knowing that it doesn’t matter if your rice is white or brown.

-In fact, nutrition is a growing and rapidly accelerating topic, and you can be sure that we here at Body Type Nutrition will always remain at the forefront.
+In fact, nutrition is a growing and rapidly accelerating topic, and you can be sure that we here at the BTN Academy will always remain at the forefront.
 We’ve made assumptions in our past teachings and coaching with nutrition, but having invested vast amouts of time buried in the literature, as well as analysing the behavioural patterns of our clients in attempting their journey of change (both with our 1-2-1 coaching and our group coaching program Fat Loss for Life), we have learned much about nutrition and ones ability to change, for good.

 This brand new, built-from-scratch 10 week course is accompanied by a ~400 page, comprehensively referenced manual which will teach you the basics like you’ve never been taught them before.
 It’s not just about calories after all!